11 Sequence QC

 If you download Nanopore sequence data from a public archive, the raw signal data, sequencing_summary.txt, and report.html are unlikely to have been archived alongside the basecalls.

-For Nanopore data, we typically use either pycoQC or NanoPlot to summarize.
+For Nanopore data, we typically use either pycoQC or NanoPlot to summarize because they emphasize length variation and show its relationship to sequence quality.

 module load NanoPlot/1.41.6